togrupe/dlive-midi-tools/README.md

 Maintenance Release

 #### Issues fixed
-- spreadsheet template formula fixed
+- spreadsheet template formula fixed at cell AT2

 #### Technical Limitations
 - DX2 (Pad/Phantom/Gain) for Avantis via SLink is currently due to technical limitation not possible.